(Updated last August 10, 2021)

 What are my options if I am not qualified to get health insurance?

-There are foreign retirees who are not eligible to have health insurance due to old age or due to pre-existing medical conditions.
+There are foreign retirees who are not eligible to have health insurance due to age requirement or due to pre-existing medical conditions.
 Here are the options that you can do to avoid the health insurance requirement and still obtain the 1-year visa extension:

 1. First Time Applicant